Bill would give 1966 U.S. veterans compensation for bomb accidents in Spain | ExBulletin

 Bill would give 1966 U.S. veterans compensation for bomb accidents in Spain

-HARTFORD, Connecticut (AP) American veterans who were exposed to radiation while responding to a hydrogen bomb accident in Spain in 1966 would be eligible for disability benefits that have been denied them for decades by the Department of Veterans Affairs, under legislation introduced in Congress Thursday.
+HARTFORD, Connecticut – American veterans who were exposed to radiation while responding to a hydrogen bomb accident in Spain in 1966 would be eligible for disability benefits that have been denied them for decades by the Department of Veterans Affairs Fighters, under legislation introduced in Congress.
+Thursday.

-U.S. Senator Richard Blumenthal and U.S. Representative Jahana Hayes, Democrats in Connecticut who have co-sponsored versions of the bill in the Senate and House, said he would change current law to designate the veterans cleanup of the site. the accident in Palomares, Spain, as a radiation risk activity, which they said the AV failed to do.
+U.S. Senator Richard Blumenthal and U.S. Representative Jahana Hayes, Democrats in Connecticut who have co-sponsored versions of the bill in the Senate and House, said it would change current law to designate the veterans cleanup of the site. the accident in Palomares, Spain, as a radiation risk activity, ”which they said the AV failed to do.

 The Palomares nuclear disaster caused untold suffering and damage to military personnel sent to clean up radioactive material without proper protective equipment or warning of serious health hazards, Blumenthal said in a statement.
 Yet fifty-five years later, the AV still has not recognized the risks of radiation at Palomares, cutting benefits and health care for these deserving veterans.